MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Dimension.md

 ### **spawnParticle**
 `
-spawnParticle(effectName: string, location: Location, molangVariables: MolangVariableMap): void `
+spawnParticle(effectName: string, location: Vector3, molangVariables: MolangVariableMap): void `

 Creates a new particle emitter at a specified location in the world.